TonyJem/PersonalityQuiz/README.md

 <img src="/quiz-screens/code-files.png" width="25%">

 __QuestionData.swift__ is like a house for model definitions, includes structures that hold the question data.
-This file used to define all the structures necessary for personality quiz.
+This file used to define all the structures necessary for Personality Quiz.

 __IntroductionViewController.swift__ maintains _First View Controler_ and holds minimally needed logic neccesary to launch Quiz and move next forward throught app's screens.

 __QuestionViewController.swift__ maintains _Second View Controler_ and holds main part of app functionality.
-Here is stored an array with _Question_ objects, that enables to store quiz questions with answers options as well as logic to display Questions with the Right Controls embed in different Stack Views respectively.
+Here is included an array with _Question_ objects, that enables to store quiz questions with answers options as well as logic to display Questions with the Right Controls embed in different Stack Views respectively.

 __ResultsViewController.swift__ maintains _Third View Controler_ and receives data from previuose View Controller.
-Here is included final logic calculating answer frequency and presenting the final outcome of the quiz.
+Here is implemented final logic calculating answer frequency and presenting the final outcome of the Quiz.
 <br>
 <br>
 <br>